centre-for-humanities-computing/course-development/1-Basics-from-the-real-world-to-the-digital-world.md

 ## 1. Basics - from the real world to the digital world
 ### Introduction
 This module has been designed to help you understand the basic idea behind 'computational thinking' i.e. thinking in a way that helps to logically solve problems.
 This type of thinking is fundamental to being able to write code and solve computational problems.
+This course is mainly about problem solving because essentially what programmers do is they solve problems.
+Writing code is just a structured way to get the computer to understand what you want it to do.
+The great thing about this is that it means you can apply what you learn here to your daily life - not just programming.
+> Computational thinking is the thought processes involved in formulating a problem and expressing its solution(s) in such a way that a computer - human or machine - can effectively carry out.
+03:54 (https://www.youtube.com/watch?v=V9Xy18YEK9M)

 ### Content
 How computers process instructions - peanut butter sandwich [https://www.youtube.com/watch?v=Ct-lOOUqmyY](https://www.youtube.com/watch?v=Ct-lOOUqmyY)